CaptainDario/kagome_dart/README.md

 git clone https://github.com/ikawaha/kagome
 ```

-Then copy the overwrite kagome's `kagome.go` with the `kagome.go` of this repository.
+Then copy and overwrite kagome's `kagome.go` with the `kagome.go` of this repository.
+Additionally, copy the MAKE-file.

 Cross compiling is possible with go, by setting some environment variables.
 The supported platforms can be seen by calling `go.exe tool dist list`